stackhpc/stackhpc-kayobe-config/doc/source/configuration/firewall.rst

 * Seed Hypervisor - ``stackhpc_seed_hypervisor_firewalld_rules_extra``

 Each variable is a list of firewall rules to apply.
 Each item is a dict containing arguments to pass to the firewalld module.
+The variables can be defined as group vars, host vars, or in the extra vars files.

 The example below would enable SSH on the ``provision_oc`` network, and disable UDP port 1000 on the ``admin_oc`` network for the Wazuh manager Infrastructure